Multiple teams in multiple locations

 Glue42 makes it easy for teams spread around the enterprise (and the planet) to develop pieces of functionality that work together.
 Done right and depending on the tools and techniques used, you can often develop a lot of apps quite quickly – our biggest client reports development times reduced by 50%.
 Managing and coordinating many fast-moving projects is challenging to deal with and has a number of dimensions.
 As well as developer and project management your QA, deployment and production teams have to know what is coming, your security and compliance teams need to keep track of who is entitled to do what, and your infrastructure teams need to be able to manage connectivity and capacity.

-On top of all of this, and really the whole point of Glue42 Desktop and its UX Integration model, there needs to be a consistent look and feel to everything that ends up on the user’s desk.
+On top of all of this, and really the whole point of Glue42 Enterprise and its UX Integration model, there needs to be a consistent look and feel to everything that ends up on the user’s desk.

 To ease these problems, Glue42 have evolved a governance model from our work with clients over many projects.
 Although many organisations will have a system in place our model addresses some of the specifics that arise from using Glue42 so that the productivity gains from the technology don’t get wiped out by process failure.
 Our white paper describes the issues we have found to be important while this blog explains how the process helps your teams.